delhoume/Doublewidth/README.md

 The image after this step is about 5.5 terabytes with default deflate compression.

 Then I process it again to create a pyramidal TIFF than can be interactively displayed with my TIFF specialized Windows viewer https://github.com/delhoume/vliv
+Final image is JPEG compressed to save disk space.

 Thanks